SlangLabs/opencamera-code/README.md

 The primary purpose of this is to show a sample integration of Slang's voice interface on top of this app.

-Check for VoiceInterface.java for the primary interface code
+Check for https://github.com/SlangLabs/opencamera-code/blob/master/app/src/main/java/net/sourceforge/opencamera/VoiceInterface.java for the primary interface code